-Dr. Piotrowski is the only dentist in West MI that is certified by the IAOMT to safely take out amalgams.
+Dr. Piotrowski is the only dentist in West Michigan that is certified by the IAOMT to safely take out amalgams.
 Learn more about the importance of amalgam removal from this new FDA study.

 We offer biological dentistry that is tailored for each individual with the option to do sensitivity testing to ensure the best health outcomes.